EfficientFrontier-SignalPlus/EfficientFrontier/docs/running_on_mainnet.md

 ---

-## This tutorial explains how to become a validator on the mainnet.
+## This tutorial explains how to become a miner/validator on the mainnet.

 **DANGER**
 - Do not expose your private keys.